Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed four conditions and how they are connected with panic disorder.
+In the last section, we discussed four conditions and how they are connected with panic disorder.
 These four conditions were inner ear disorders; menstruation and pregnancy; mitral valve prolapse; and enzyme impairment.

 Many times, I have found that clients with panic or anxiety disorder seem to also suffer from some form of depression.
 The first trouble we have in this finding, however, is the question of which is the primary disorder?

-On this track, we will examine depression co-occurring with anxiety disorder.
+In this section, we will examine depression co-occurring with anxiety disorder.
 We will examine primary depression; primary anxiety disorder; and the combination of both primary depression and anxiety disorder.

 In conjunction with these anxious symptoms, clients also manifest the tell-tale signs of depression.
 Some may sleep for long hours during the day.
 Many experience weight gain, listlessness, hopelessness, or the urge to cry at inappropriate times.
 Maxine was a client of mine who had originally been referred to me as an anxiety disorder client.
 She had reported grinding her teeth and feeling restless.
 However, her anxiety did not meet the criteria for an anxiety disorder.